inbo/oscibio/README.md

 ## Usage

-This website makes use of the static website generator [Jekyll](https://jekyllrb.com/) and the [Petridish](https://github.com/peterdesmet/petridish) theme. **Each commit to `main` will automatically trigger a new build on GitHub Pages.** There is no need to build the site locally, but you can by installing Jekyll and running `bundle exec jekyll serve`.
+The website makes use of the static website generator [Jekyll](https://jekyllrb.com/) and the [Petridish](https://github.com/peterdesmet/petridish) theme. **Each commit to `main` will automatically trigger a new build on GitHub Pages.** There is no need to build the site locally, but you can do so by installing Jekyll and running `bundle exec jekyll serve`.

 Minor changes can be committed directly to `main`.